Tags:

 Of one part left alone

-And two parts tragedy
+And two tragedy

 Started therapy in 8th grade